 A general surgeon treats disease, injury and deformity through surgical procedures.
-UHS surgeons provide skilled emergency and planned surgical procedures, as well as diagnostic and preventative testing.
+The surgeons at our New York based surgical care and recovery center, provide skilled emergency and planned surgical procedures, as well as diagnostic and preventative testing and outpatient services.

 Procedures before Surgery

 The patient (or someone authorized to sign for the patient) must sign a consent form for surgery.
 Patients under age 18 (and not married) must have the signature of a parent or legal guardian.You may not eat or drink after midnight of the night before your surgery, unless your surgeon tells you otherwise.
 You should remove your jewelry, makeup, nail polish, glasses, and dentures.
 You will not be allowed to drive home after surgery.
 Be sure to arrange to have a family member or friend drive you home.

 A staff member with our surgical care and recovery center in New York will take you into surgery.
 When in the operating room, the anesthesiologist will give you the anesthetic and monitor you throughout the procedure.

 Immediately after your surgery, you will be taken to the Post Anesthesia Care Unit.
 To protect the privacy of other patients, family members are not permitted in PACU, with the exception of the parents of children having surgery.

 An anesthesiologist or nurse anesthetist will explain the anesthetic procedures to the patient prior to surgery.
 This service will be billed separately.